Police: At least 8 dead after shooting in North Texas

 The victims and suspect have not been identified.
 All of those killed and injured were believed to be adults.

+Neighbor Lauryn Nichols said she had a friend who had been in the house and she didn't know what had happened to the person.

+"I'm worried," she told the newspaper.
+"It's like one big family here."

-Police also have not determined a motive for the shooting.
+Police have not determined a motive for the shooting.
 Additional details were not immediately available.

 Tilley said that a shooting of this magnitude was unusual for Plano, especially in such a quiet neighborhood.
 He could not say whether police had been called to the home before Sunday.